luciotato/LiteScript/ast.lite.md

 method opt
 ----------

-**opt** attempts to parse the token stream using one of the classes or token types specified.
 This method takes a variable number of arguments.
+**opt**, **optional**, attempts to parse the token stream using one of the classes or token types passed.
 For example:
-  calling `me.opt IfStatement, Expression, 'IDENTIFIER'` would attempt to parse the token stream first as an `IfStatement`.
+  calling `me.opt IfStatement, Expression, 'IDENTIFIER'` would try to parse the token stream first as an `IfStatement`.
 If that fails, it would attempt to use the `Expression` class.
 If that fails, it will accept a token of type `IDENTIFIER`.
   If all of those fail, it will return `undefined`.

-Remember the actual position, to rewind if all the arguments to `opt` fail
+First. remember the actual position, to rewind if all the `opt`ions fail

         var startPos = me.lexer.getPos()